|Home | Contacts | Shuttle Bus | Projects | Membership | Events | Links|

 Internationally, the Lions International Eye Bank supports cornea transplants, sight conservation, and other work relating to helping the blind regain their sight or function better in the dark world.

-In Didsbury, members of the Lions Club volunteer their time in service to their community.
+Founded on December 12, 1944, members of the Didsbury Lions Club volunteer their time in service to their community.
 The Club owns and operates the Lions Shuttle Bus, offering taxi service for the elderly, handicapped, and everyone!

 For many years, the Lions organized the annual Soap Box Derby in Didsbury.
 As of 2016, this event will be hosted by the Didsbury Car Club.
 Please visit their website for details.